neal-nankivell/react-tutorial-16.9.0/README.md

 _To get back up to speed with React I'm following the [tutorial](https://reactjs.org/tutorial/tutorial.html).
-I'll diverge a little from the tutorial by using typescript and yarn_
+I'll diverge a little from the tutorial by using typescript and yarn.
+Get started with a `yarn install`_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).